Are you thinking about doing the Bloukrans Bridge bungee jump? If so, 3, 2, 1, bungy 😉

 The itinerary seemed perfect and I was very excited to take this trip.
 But after they told me about the Bloukrans Bridge bungee jump, I started freaking out.

-I was getting anxious, worried and uncomfortable just thinking about of it.
+I was getting anxious, worried and uncomfortable just thinking about it.
 I really thought that I would die if I jump.
 It might sound silly but shows how scared I was…

 Bloukrans Bridge Bungee Jump